warm-metal/kindest-base-crio/README.md

 ## Build

 ### Other versions
-The current version of cri-o is 1.24.3.
+The current version of cri-o is v1.20.9.
-We use this version to work around [#6069](https://github.com/cri-o/cri-o/issues/6069) as the latest version doesn't get the fix merged.
+We use this version to work around [#6069](https://github.com/cri-o/cri-o/issues/6069) as all later versions don't get fixed.
 If you'd like to use other versions, modify **CRIO_VERSION** in the Dockerfile, then execute `make update-shasums` to update checksums in the Dockerfile.
 And, run `make quick` to build the base image for amd64.